 Don't let blood orange season pass you by without enjoying a Blood Orange Ice Cream Soda, made with just 5 simple ingredients!
 I also recommend making extra blood orange simple syrup to get you through the beginning of spring.

 There's something so fun and spring-like about sipping on an ice cream soda.
 And they're one of those desserts that people rarely seem to make, possibly because they're a little bit old school.
-If you've never had one before, it might even sound a bit weird; ice cream and carbonated soda water??
-But seriously, it works so well together...
-Especially when you mix in blood orange simple syrup, too.
+But ice cream and carbonated soda water somehow work so well together.

 If you've been reading here for a while then you know how I am with simple syrup.
 LOVE IT.
 I currently have 4 (FOUR) mason jars of simple syrups in my fridge right now.
 One plain, one espresso, one habanero, and one blood orange.
 Sometimes I spoon a little into my soda water for some extra fun (this is basically my idea of getting crazy!).
 I make it all the time and love how much it can jazz a regular old drink up.